SamaadTurner/Reading-Notes/classs-01.md

 Together, these components form the structure of an HTML element, defining its type, attributes, content, and boundaries.
 HTML elements can be nested inside each other to create a hierarchical structure, allowing for the construction of complex web pages.

 What is the Difference between "&lt;article>" and "&lt;section>" element tags?
-The <article> element represents a self-contained, complete, and independently distributable composition within a document.
+The "&lt;article>" element represents a self-contained, complete, and independently distributable composition within a document.
 It typically encapsulates content that could be considered a standalone entity, such as a blog post, news article, forum post, or a product description.
 It should make sense on its own and be meaningful even when extracted from the surrounding context.
-The "<section>" element defines a thematic grouping of content within a document.
+The "&lt;section>" element defines a thematic grouping of content within a document.
 It represents a standalone section or a logical block of related content that forms part of a larger whole.
-It doesn't carry the same standalone significance as an "<article>" but provides a way to organize and structure content based on a common theme or topic.
+It doesn't carry the same standalone significance as an "&lt;article>" but provides a way to organize and structure content based on a common theme or topic.

 What Elements does a “typical” website include?
 Header, navigation menu, hero section, content sections, footer, contact information, call-to-action buttons, social media integration, images and media, footer navigation.